 Who is the man in this painting?
-Study what he is wearing, and go to www.christopherstill.com/mural patriot_and_warrior.htm to learn about the objects.
+Study what he is wearing, and go to christopherstill.com/fl-house-of-reps and click on this mural to be directed to a link with information about these objects.
 Would he typically have worn these items?